samkleespies/godot-mcp-cli/docs/enhanced-features.md

 1. Full scene tree visibility with hierarchical node structure
 2. Direct access to any script by path
-3. AI-assisted script generation from natural language descriptions
-4. Streamlined node transform operations
+3. Streamlined node transform operations
-5. Asset organization and querying
+4. Asset organization and querying
-6. Debug and console output access
+5. Debug and console output access

 These features make the integration between Claude and Godot more seamless and powerful, enabling more complex AI-assisted game development workflows.